Have you heard the story about the whining, whimpering dog?

-- You believe the perceived “pain” of taking action will be worse than staying put. (e.g., Getting out of bed early to exercise will cause me more misery than how flabby I feel.)
+- You believe the perceived “pain” of taking action will be worse than staying put. (e.g., Getting out of bed early to exercise will cause me more misery than how sluggish I feel.)

 - You are overwhelmed by your options and confused about what action to take. (e.g., Should I do a detox or a cleanse, cut carbs or go vegan?)

-- You’re scared about how changing could negatively impact you or those around you. (e.g., If I lose weight, than it will be a struggle to maintain it.
-If I go to the gym, than I’ll have less time with my kids.)
+- You’re scared about how changing could negatively impact you or those around you. (e.g., If I go to the gym, then I’ll have less time with my kids.)

-- The painful position you’re in is more comfortable and familiar than the discomfort and uncertainty of change. (e.g., Feeling gassy and bloated is less daunting than going dairy-free for a few weeks.)
+- The painful position you’re in is more comfortable and familiar than the discomfort and uncertainty of change. (e.g., Feeling gassy and bloated is less daunting than changing my diet.)

-- You’re attempting an approach that’s not right for your unique body, nature or preferences. (e.g., Meat makes me feel sluggish, but I want to follow the Paleo diet.
-I want to lose weight, but counting calories and points makes me crazy.)
+- You’re attempting an approach that’s not right for your unique body, nature or preferences. (e.g., Meat makes me feel sluggish, but I want to follow the Paleo diet.)

 - You don’t believe, either consciously or subconsciously, that change is really possible. (e.g., I’ve never been able to stick with eating healthy; this time will be no different.)